darkwire/darkwire.io/readme.md

 You can use nvm to install the right version of node using this command:

 ```
-nvm install # If not already installed
+nvm install # If the right node version is not already installed
 nvm use
-npm install yarn -g
+npm install yarn -g # To install yarn
 ```

 Install dependencies